aspose-total/Aspose.Total-Products/total/en/net/_index.md

   <li><b>Read and extract content:</b> Access text, tables, images, and other elements from documents, spreadsheets, presentations, or emails, enabling you to retrieve and process valuable data efficiently.</li>
   <li><b>Edit and modify files:</b> Make changes to existing files programmatically, such as updating text, adding or removing elements, merging documents, applying formatting, and much more.
 Customize the files to meet your specific requirements.</li>
   <li><b>Create and generate files:</b> Dynamically generate new files from scratch, including Word documents, Excel spreadsheets, PowerPoint presentations, or PDFs.
 Populate them with data, tables, charts, and other components tailored to your needs.</li>
-  <li><b>Convert between file formats:</b> Seamlessly convert files from one format to another, allowing you to transform Word documents into PDFs, Excel spreadsheets into CSV files, PowerPoint presentations into images, and many other combinations.</li>
+  <li><b><a href="/total/net/conversion/">Convert between file formats</a>:</b> Seamlessly convert files from one format to another, allowing you to transform Word documents into PDFs, Excel spreadsheets into CSV files, PowerPoint presentations into images, and many other combinations.</li>
   <li><b>Perform document manipulation tasks:</b> Utilize advanced features like searching and replacing text, adding watermarks, extracting specific pages, merging multiple files into one, splitting large documents, and applying security settings.</li>
   <li><b>Ensure document security:</b> Apply encryption, digital signatures, and permissions to protect sensitive information, ensuring compliance with security standards and regulations.</li>
+  <li><b><a href="/total/net/search/">Search in documents</a>:</b> Effortlessly search for content or text within a variety of popular document file formats such as Word, Excel, PowerPoint, PDF, and more</li>
  </ul>
 </div>
 <div class="col-lg-12">